Looking for the Best Duck Calls Under $50? You’ve come to the right place.

 Out of the box, you will love the polycarbonate construction that never shrinks or swells.
 You can use it to produce realistic sounds even in severe conditions.
 The shortened barrel and reed require much less air.
 So you will find it extremely easy to make it sound like a mallard hen.

-I always have the Jase Robertson Pro Hi-Ball on my lanyard as it offers a wide range of sounds.
+I always have the Jase Robertson Pro Hi-Ball on my lanyard, as it offers a wide range of sounds.
 I have used it to mimic everything from loud higher tones to softer raspier ones.
 It has helped me bring in distant ducks across open waters as well as finish perfectly when the game was close.

 Despite such features and performance, the Hi-Ball is one of the most affordable calls in the Jase Robertson Pro Series.
 So I’m happy to recommend it to duck hunters looking for a realistic, durable, and affordable option.
 But you don’t have to take my word for it.
 Just check any online hunting gear store and you’ll see hundreds of positive reviews from beginners and seasoned waterfowlers alike.